Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements: ``Cross Multiply" Power Spectrum Estimators

 In Figure \ref{fig:biexp_collect}, we show the probability density functions of the summed Laplacians in the most extreme case of Figure \ref{fig:plaw_fam}, where the distribution of $Q$ after 50 additions is nearly uniform.
 We see that some of the PDFs demonstrate the kurtosis of the Laplacian, and some of them appear more Gaussian.
 We can also see there is significant variation in the rate of tail falloff on the semilog plot (right panel).
 In general, this is a rather extreme case of variance distribution for combined power spectrum measurements, and unlikely to be encountered in practice, since it essentially requires extremely uneven spatial mode or time sampling.

 In practice, error distributions are more likely to be Gaussian, e.g. \citet{Tan2021}.
 We can say from this analysis and the highly Gaussian error distributions in Figure 9 of that work that the power spectrum variance distributions for any spectra that were incoherently combined in \citet{HERA2022} were probably strongly concentrated.
 As another practical example, we show histograms of scale parameters that contribute to different spherical $k$-modes in the $\varepsilon$\textsc{ppsilon} estimator from one night of MWA data in Figure \ref{fig:epps_hist}.
 The scale parameters are concentrated over approximately one order of magnitude.
 When we calculate $Q$ using these scale parameters, we find that the values are extremely close to 1, indicating that there is negligible error in the uncertainty estimate by assuming a Gaussian distribution and quoting twice the standard deviation as the 97.7\% confidence interval.
 Here we have used all of the measured voxels that contribute to a spherical bin, including those that lie in the ``foreground wedge," a region of power spectrum space that is often excluded from spherical power spectrum averages due to the presence of immense foreground contamination \citep{Datta2010, Trott2012, Morales2012, Liu2014a}, which is unlike what is done in practice with MWA power spectra.
 Excluding modes with significant foreground contamination will use fewer bins, and therefore generally increase the $Q$-value in practice.
 However, this selection will not change the fact that the noise levels are generally homogeneous enough to produce approximately Gaussian sampling distributions, assuming enough independent samples are combined.
+Furthermore, $\varepsilon$\textsc{ppsilon} employs inverse variance weighting, which will homogenize the samples even more except in the unlikely event that the errors in the estimates are larger than the estimates themselves.
+One would need a model of the uncertainty in these particular estimates to investigate this fully.